Finding a Way Forward

 Goals are clarified at the beginning of a student’s stay and are assessed monthly with student and staff together as a team.
 We value the importance of self-reflection and feedback loops.
 We take a strength-based approach and build on the work that each student and family has already done in their healing journey.
 Our approach leans heavily on exposure therapy, more doing than talking, and side-by-side growing and handholding support for the student who wants to change but just can’t find the way.

-There are four milestones that guide the responsibilities, restrictions, and privileges of each student staying at the Milestones by Chrysalis transition house.
+There are four milestones that guide the responsibilities, restrictions, and privileges of each student staying at the Milestones transition house.
 Each milestone is attached to a core value: Respect, Management, Balance, and Ownership.

 Integration and Orientation